 These treatments are still in the experimental stage, but they show promise as potential Parkinson’s treatments in the future.
-With ongoing research into new treatments such as gene therapy and stem cell therapy, there is hope that a cure for Parkinson’s disease may one day be found.
+Ongoing research into new treatments such as gene therapy and stem cell therapy provides hope that a cure for Parkinson’s disease is possible.

 Kensington Falls Church community care